This blog post will look at how Buddhism deals with the concept of simplicity.

 ‘Simplicity in Buddhism’ is a broad topic and it’s not easy to have a single post that covers the Buddhist treatment of simplicity.

-For this reason, I will only discuss a few important aspects of simplicity and how a Buddhist would deal with certain situations.
+For this reason, in this blog post I will only discuss a few important aspects of simplicity and how a Buddhist would deal with certain situations.

 Buddhism and Simplicity